10 Questions Employees Will Have About Any Change

-Anyone can use the questions and answers that follow as a foundation for a face-to-face Q&A session with direct reports during a change initiative.
+Anyone can use the questions and answers that follow as a foundation for a face-to-face Q&A session with people and teams during a change initiative.
 Every employee may not need answers to every question or the same questions.
 And each answer is more relevant and effective when tailored to your unique organization and change using data and specifics.

 Answering Awareness-related questions enables employees to understand:

 - Why is the change happening?

 Lack of Awareness is often the number one cause of resistance behaviors among employees other people who are impacted by a change.
 Fortunately, it's the easiest resistance point to address, starting with the answers below.